-The Code of Federal Regulations (CFR) at 42 CFR 438 requires states that operate pre-paid inpatient health plans, managed care organizations (MCOs), and special managed care programs (SMCPs) to provide for external quality reviews (EQRs).
+The Code of Federal Regulations (CFR) at 42 CFR 438 requires states that operate pre-paid inpatient health plans (PIHPs) and managed care organizations (MCOs) to provide for external quality reviews (EQRs).
 To meet these obligations, states contract with a qualified external quality review organization (EQRO).